 - Other/Mixed: A walking meditation, State what you observe or feel in your body, etc.

-These techniques should help distract you from the original trigger and what is going on in your mind.
-Making them part of your toolkit can be very useful when symptoms occur.
-You can read about some other tools on our post on managing during quarantine.
+These grounding techniques distract you from the original trigger and what is going on in your mind.
+Making them part of your self-care toolkit can be very useful when symptoms occur.